sametz/uw_dnmr/README.rst

 long-term goal is to replicate the features of WinDNMR and to provide a useful open-source application for Mac and Linux as well as Windows.

-A secondary, (overly?)ambitious goal is to provide code and documentation of sufficient quality that it can serve as a tutorial for others on how to simulate NMR spectra and create a scientific application in Python.

 Installation and Use
 ====================

 The project is alpha and subject to change.
 The master branch should maintain a functional program.
 If you're curious, and have a Python 3 installation, you can download the project folders, install the requirements in requirements.txt if necessary, and run main.py from the command line.

 TODO
 ====